-When photography first became a hobby, there was only one aesthetic medium: black and white.
-It wasn’t until the thirties that color became an option for shooting and viewing imagery, but there’s still something really special about a black and white photo.
+When photography was first popularized, there was only one aesthetic medium: black and white.
+It wasn’t until the thirties that color became an option for shooting and viewing imagery, but there’s still something special about a black and white photo.
 It’s not just for nostalgia or achieving a retro look, it can also be the most powerful means for communicating a message with your photography.

-While color photography is a great medium (and the norm for shooting nowadays), there are certain instances where black and white might be the best option.
-Luckily, BeFunky’s Photo Editor features several shades of Black & White effects that you can use to compare the mood between color and the lack thereof.
+There are certain instances where black and white might be the best option.
+Luckily, BeFunky’s Photo Editor features several Black & White effects that you can use to compare the mood between color and the lack thereof.
 This way, you can determine what’s best for your photo in a single click!

 The ability to get your viewer to connect and relate to your photo can happen whether you use color or not, but while color photography can be captivating, it can sometimes detract from the message you’re trying to communicate.
 With the color removed, the photo becomes solely about the connection the audience makes with the subject.

 Take the image below for example.
 While the colored photograph is beautiful, the black and white version cuts back on distractions you see in the color variants, which helps put more focus on the subject and the emotion they are evoking.